pippinbarr/lets-snake-ancient-greek-punishment/process/to-do.md

 - ~~Walls are misaligned~~
 - ~~Text is misaligned~~
 - ~~Head collision is delayed by one~~

-- General oddness around the tick and triggering things
-    - Delay on apple sound?
-    - Delay on death sound?
-- I think the game Tint the apple to the different classic LPAG colours?
-Kind of cute?
+- More confusing than cute ~~I think the game Tint the apple to the different classic LPAG colours?
+Kind of cute?~~
+- ~~There's a single tick sound right at the start?~~
+- ~~General oddness around the tick and triggering events/sounds~~

+- Touch controls
+    - Menu touch-based
+    - Games swipe-based
 - There's always more bug checking in the banana stand

 ## Sisyphus